VICS-CORE/stats/docs/_drafts/2020-06-07-20-day-forecaster.md

 Last updated: 4 Jun

-The 10 day forecaster that we talked about in the [previous post][prev_post], allows us to predict next 10 days of Covid19 cases by looking at the past 20 day trend.
-However the look ahead window of 10 days is too small.
-Larger the number of days that we can predict, more is the time that we get to prepare for the future.
-Hence we extrapolated our neural net to learn from 40 day trends and predict next 20 days.
+The 10 day forecaster that we talked about in the [previous post][prev_post], allowed us to predict only the next 10 days of Covid19 new cases by looking at the past 20 day trend.
+The look ahead window of 10 days is too small and we started with it as we had limited computing resources.
+Greater the number of days that we can predict, the more is the time that we get to prepare for the future.
+Hence we enchanced our neural net to learn from 40 day trends and predict next 20 days.
+As of now we don not have sufficient data to build any longer predictors.
 However that comes with a cost: the size of the network increases.

-Ok, before we go into that, let's revisit the concept of neural nets.
+Let's revisit the concept of neural nets.
 A neural net is a universal approximator with learnable parameters called _weights_.
 That means, a neural network can be used to approximate any curve of the form `y = f(x)` provided some data points lying on the curve are known.
 This data is used to identify the relationship between x and y by figuring out the correct values of _weights_.
 That process is called _training_ the network.

 When we try to predict larger trends by giving larger inputs and expecting larger outputs, the number of _weights_ in the network increases.
 In our case, when upgrading from a 10 day forecaster to a 20 day forecaster, the weights increase in number from 5170 to 27940.
 Consequently training time increases too.
 That means, it takes a lot more time to figure out the right combination of these _weights_ which will satisfy the relationship between x and y.